 Maintaining weight, staying fit and boosting immunity are the need of the time.
 And one can’t let loose on these by messing up their lifestyle.
 Hence, one must set a routine and stick to it to the D. Remember the rule.

 Get up.
 Dress up.
-Show up.
-And never give up a lot a specific time for your daily course.
+Show up and never give up.
+Allot a specific time for your daily course.
 Keep fixed time for sleeping, waking up, eating office work, Netflix, social media, working out, cooking family, kids, housework and so on.
 Make a proper time table and organize your days well in advance.

 When your day is well planned, you will not tend to overeat, which generally happens when there is a lot of free time or when you are in a holiday mood.
-Just take two three major simple home cooked meals do not stock up on any unhealthy, processed, packaged foods at home for snacking as out of sight, out of mind.
+Just take three major simple home cooked meals.
+Do not stock up on any unhealthy, processed, packaged foods at home for snacking as out of sight, out of mind.
 Instead you may stock up on fruits, fresh fruits, veggies, nuts, seeds, eggs as healthy snack options.

 Additionally, you may also practice intermittent fasting or make the most of this time to align your body to its natural circadian rhythm just by following these simple guidelines.
 You will surely be able to maintain weight even in this lock-down.

 2. What according to you is an ideal lock-down diet?

 A diet comprising of seven essential nutrients carbohydrates, proteins, fats, dietary fibre, minerals, vitamins and water, along with adequate amount of probiotics, is the best kind of diet to follow in this lock down.

 A balanced diet is very important because our organs and tissues need proper nutrition to work, effectively fight infections and boost immunity.
 Without good nutrition, our body is more prone to infections, fatigue and poor performance.

 - For breakfast you can have Oats or upma or Idli along with a bowl of curd or you can have eggs and toast.